From Teeth Cleanings to Braces - Aria Dental Is Your All-In-One Dental Office in Mission Viejo

 When children suffer from poor sleep, it can hamper their brain development, cause health problems, and trigger behavior issues.
 The professionals at Aria Dental analyze your child’s sleep, detects problems, and provides recommendations to turn things around.
 Our mission is to help teens sleep better so they can develop properly and live better lives.

-At Aria Dental, we provide restorative dental services for children in addition to preventive care.
+At Aria Dental, we provide metal-free restorative dental services for your teen in addition to preventive care.
 Children can suffer cavities, broken teeth, or malformed teeth just like adults.
-Dr. Horiyat and her board-certified pediatric are trained to provide restorative care to meet the specific needs of children while helping them to remain calm and comfortable.
+Dr. Horiyat and her board-certified pediatric are trained to provide restorative care to meet the specific needs of teen while helping them to remain calm and comfortable.
+She also offers Ozone Therapy

-Tooth-colored, white fillings, and composite resin fillings are all names for the high-strength, natural-looking fillings that can be placed instead of traditional mercury amalgam or gold filling.
+Tooth-colored white fillings, composite resin or ceramic fillings are all names for the high-strength, natural-looking fillings that can be placed instead of traditional mercury amalgam or gold fillings.

 Traditional mercury amalgam fillings are unattractive and can pose other risks.
 White filling blend in with your teeth are a safer, more durable alternative to ordinary metal fillings.
 If you have cavities, you need to get white or tooth-colored fillings to get an attractive and healthy smile.